namiraholdingcompany/Introducing-Nebest-Research-Repository.md/README.md

 ## What You’ll Find Here

-- **Research Papers** — Peer-reviewed articles on art, architecture, and cultural studies.
+- **Research Papers** — Peer-reviewed articles on art, architecture, cultural heritage, and interdisciplinary humanities.
-- **Datasets** — Supporting data and visualizations.
-- **Documentation** — Project notes, references, and curatorial archives.
+- **Curatorial Archives** — Selected documentation, references, and project notes.
-- **Collaboration** — Open to contributions, suggestions, and discussions.
+- **Collaboration** — Open to contributions, suggestions, and scholarly discussions.

 ---

 ## How to Contribute

-We welcome contributions from researchers, writers, and creators.
+We welcome contributions from researchers, writers, and creators who share our passion for art, culture, and knowledge.

-1. Fork the repository
-2. Create a new branch (`feature/your-idea`)
-3. Submit a Pull Request
+- **Share your research** — Propose a topic or submit a manuscript.
-4. Start a discussion via Issues
+- **Suggest an idea** — Open a discussion via Issues.
+- **Collaborate** — Reach out to us for joint projects or editorial contributions.

+**Contact:** [nebestfoundation@namiraholdingcompany.com]

 ---